Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 What's the difference between linear fluorescent and compact fluorescent?

 To clarify, both linear and compact fluorescent bulbs use the same technology to produce artificial light.
 The biggest difference is the form factor — or size and configuration — of the CFL tubes.

 Compact fluorescent lamps (CFLs) are simply an enhancement to the linear fluorescent technology, using less energy.
 They are also designed to screw into a regular incandescent socket or plug into a recessed can.
 These are often referred to as "spring lamps" or "plug-in" CFLs depending on the use and shape

 Learn more about compact fluorescents in our post, 'What are CFL bulbs and where should they be used?'

 Where do you use linear fluorescent lighting?

+While fluorescent light bulbs are used in a wide variety of applications, they don't work well everywhere.
 The most common reason people use fluorescent bulbs is to save energy with minimal up-front cost.
-While they are used in a wide variety of applications, they don't work well everywhere.

 Here are some typical applications for linear fluorescent lighting:

 Typically, office spaces are not too concerned with decorative and accent lighting.
 The main priority is general lighting that is functional for the office environment.
 Because of this, linear fluorescents are the main bulb used in office spaces in the US.

 If you’re not familiar with the high-output T5s, you need to be.
 These bulbs can last up to 90,000 hours and produce more light (lumens) than thicker linear fluorescent tubes such as T12s and T8s.
 Because of this, they are a great choice for warehouses — or really, any high-bay ceiling where a significant amount of light is needed.